AlexAxenti/School-Projects/Project1/README.md

 altering any permissions.

 **Reference:** https://stackoverflow.com/questions/10551981/how-to-perform-a-for-loop-on-each-character-in-a-string-in-bash
-used to go through permissions letter by letter to find who has read permissions.
+used to go through a string letter by letter to find who has read permissions.

 https://superuser.com/questions/1001973/bash-find-string-index-position-of-substring another reference used for extracting string.
 Used to extract the file path from the string that includes both permissions and file path.